goodwi11/Documentation_en/docs/source/view.rst

 .. note::

- The automated process of safe page creation guarantees fast and high-quality results regardless of time, unlike the manual codding fromat.
+ The automated process of safe page creation guarantees fast and high-quality results regardless of time, unlike the manual safe page codding.

 | Our safe page generators have all the necessary functions and capabilities to create a page exactly according to your ads campaign: